-You may be wondering why I am spending so much time talking about using scissors and pencils and rulers when this is a zine about Linux.
-Sure, this is what I need to do to get ready to scan and put all those scans together using the command line application pdftk, but what is the point here?
+this is what I need to do to get ready to scan and put all those scans together using the command line application pdftk, but what is the point here?

 If you recall back in the first issue, I said that doing things on the command line makes you think about outcomes.
 Thinking about outcomes doesn't matter just on the computer.
-Like I said earlier, there is no "undo" button in real life.22 Once you've cut something apart, there's no putting it back together.
+Like I said earlier, there is no "undo" button in real life.25 Once you've cut something apart, there's no putting it back together.
 You have to think about what you want the next step of the process to be so that you don't do something in this step that makes the next step afterward difficult or even impossible.
 You have to think ahead about what you want to end up with.
-You have to know what you want.23
+You have to know what you want.26

-I sometimes think that a GUI is like the menu at the McDonald's drive through.24 If you are lucky, you are behind the person that knows what they want.
+I sometimes think that a GUI is like the menu at the McDonald's drive through.27 If you are lucky, you are behind the person that knows what they want.
 They planned ahead.
 They thought about the outcome they wanted (full stomach, happy taste buds) and chose something ahead of time that would get them to that outcome.
-But a lot of people (too many people, in my opinion25 get up to that order screen and that's when they decide to start thinking about outcomes.
+But a lot of people (too many people, in my opinion28 get up to that order screen and that's when they decide to start thinking about outcomes.
 They are so used to seeing a menu in front of them that they can't even begin making a decision without seeing it.